Gerry Brisson

 Gerald Joseph Brisson (September 3, 1937 – January 16, 2013) was a Canadian professional ice hockey left winger.
+He played 4 games in the National Hockey League with the Montreal Canadiens during the 1962–63 season.
+The rest of his career, which lasted from 1957 to 1970, was spent in the minor leagues.
 He was born in Saint Boniface, Manitoba.
 He died at his home in Mesa, Arizona on January 16, 2013.

 Playing career

 Signed by the Montreal Canadiens organization at age 16, Brisson came up through the minor hockey ranks in St. Boniface, Manitoba to star with the St. Boniface Canadiens in the Manitoba Junior Hockey League, and later another Montreal Canadiens farm team, the Peterborough TPT's of the Ontario Junior Hockey Association, where he led the team in scoring with 51 points in 52 games.
 He started his professional hockey career in 1958 in the Western Hockey League (WHL), playing for the Winnipeg Warriors where he was one of the league's top rookies, earning 83 points in his first season, and compiling 91 goals and 103 assists in 3 full seasons with the Warriors.
-He next played for the WHL Spokane Comets for two seasons, matching his best season with another 83 points and earning a call up to the Montreal Canadiens where he played four games in the 1962-63 season, earning two assists.
+He next played for the WHL Spokane Comets for two seasons, matching his best season with another 83 points and earning a call-up to the Montreal Canadiens where he played four games in the 1962-63 season, earning two assists.
 He made his National Hockey League (NHL) debut in the Montreal Forum against the Boston Bruins.
-He then went on to play in the WHL for the San Francisco Seals where he won a WHL Championship (1963–64), the Seattle Totems and again with the San Francisco Seals.
-He had a short stint in the American Hockey League (AHL) with the Quebec Aces and led MSHL St. Boniface Mohawks to a MSHL championship (1968–69) as a player-coach.
-Brisson was selected to numerous WHL All-star Teams during his career.
+He then went on to play in the WHL for the San Francisco Seals where he won a WHL Championship (1963–64), the Seattle Totems, and again with the San Francisco Seals.
+He had a short stint in the American Hockey League (AHL) with the Quebec Aces and led the MSHL St. Boniface Mohawks to an MSHL championship (1968–69) as a player-coach.
+Brisson was selected to numerous WHL All-Star Teams during his career.

 Coaching career

-After an 11-year career as a professional hockey player, Brisson embarked on a 10-year career as a coach, general manager and Western Canada Hockey League (WCHL) franchise owner.
-He began was a player-coach for the St. Boniface Mohawks (1968–69), then coached the Manitoba Junior Hockey League (MJHL) West Kildonan North Stars for one season (1969–70), and made his WCHL coaching debut with the Brandon Wheat Kings (1970–71).
+After an 11-year career as a professional hockey player, Brisson embarked on a 10-year career as a coach, general manager, and Western Canada Hockey League (WCHL) franchise owner.
+He began as a player-coach for the St. Boniface Mohawks (1968–69), then coached the Manitoba Junior Hockey League (MJHL) West Kildonan North Stars for one season (1969–70), and made his WCHL coaching debut with the Brandon Wheat Kings (1970–71).
 Brisson returned to the MJHL for one season to coach the Winnipeg Monarchs (1971–72), then back to the WCHL to coach the Winnipeg Junior Jets (1972–73), Winnipeg Clubs (1973–76), Winnipeg Monarchs (1976–77) and finally the Calgary Wranglers (1977–78).
 Brisson later went on to coach the Innisfil Eagles of the Chinook Hockey League where he won a provincial title in the 1992-93 season.